 By the end of Year 10, students use written and spoken French to socialise with peers, teachers and other French speakers in local contexts and online environments.
 They communicate about immediate and personal interests and involvements and some broader social and cultural issues.
 They approximate rhythms and intonation patterns of extended and compound sentences, using syllable combinations and building fluency and accuracy in pronunciation, pitch and stress.
 They use the passé composé tense of regular verbs with avoir and être, noticing that the participe passé form of verbs with avoir and être, involves gender and number agreement.
 They identify the form and function of reflexive verbs and use appropriate forms of possessive adjectives in own language production.
 They locate, interpret and analyse information from different print, digital and community sources, and communicate information, ideas and views in a range of contexts using different modes of presentation.
 They use expressive and descriptive vocabulary to talk about feelings and experiences.
-They create imaginative and performative texts for a range of purposes, such as entertaining or persuading.
-They use French to narrate and describe, matching modes of presentation to context and intended audience.
+They use French to narrate and describe matching modes of presentation to context and intended audience.
 They create bilingual texts and interpret observed interactions in terms of cultural practices and comparisons.